SudipSinha/Infinities-in-my-Brain/docs/stochastic-analysis/motivating-large-deviations.md

 !!! note "On the word *stunted*"
     We are calling the above version of the central limit theorem as *stunted* because we are stating and proving a strictly weaker version of the result.
-The actual central limit theorem can be written for any distribution, that is, there is no requirement for the moment generating function to exist.
+The general result can be written for any distribution, that is, there is no requirement for the moment generating function to exist.
 The proof of the general version uses a complex version of the moment generating function called the [characteristic function or Fourier transform](https://en.wikipedia.org/wiki/Characteristic_function_(probability_theory)).

 Using the central limit theorem, we can write

 \[ \lim_{n → ∞} ℙ\bcrl{\bar{X}_n ≥ \frac{z}{\sqrt{n}}} = 1 - 𝒩_{σ^2}\brnd{\frac{z}{\sqrt{n}}} . \]

 But can we use the central limit theorem to get the result we were looking for in the first place?
-The answer is no, because the central limit theorem only talks about the asymptotics when the fluctuations are of the order of \( \frac{1}{\sqrt{n}} \), which go to \( 0 \) as \( n → ∞ \).
-Therefore, this is not going to be helpful when we have a constant fluctuation.
+The answer is no, because the central limit theorem only talks about the asymptotics when the deviations are of the order of \( \frac{1}{\sqrt{n}} \), which go to \( 0 \) as \( n → ∞ \).
+Therefore, this is not going to be helpful when we have a constant deviation.
 In this sense, the central limit theorem only works for *small deviations*.

 ##  Large deviations